ambianic/ambianic-docs/docs-md/developers/e2e-manual-testing.md

 ![Screen Shot 2021-09-07 at 7 40 43 PM](https://user-images.githubusercontent.com/2234901/132428376-126ed1e2-a385-4548-88e4-21253ccf584e.png)

 Paste the peerjs key value that you copied from the Ambianic Edge CDE.
 Click on Pair Remotely.
-In a few moments you will see snackbar status messages indicating that the UI is connecting to Ambianic Edge followed by a confirmation that connection was established.
+In a few moments you will see snackbar status messages indicating that the UI is connecting to Ambianic Edge followed by a confirmation that connection is established.

 ![Screen Shot 2021-09-07 at 7 41 08 PM](https://user-images.githubusercontent.com/2234901/132428700-e837f67d-5eaf-427d-80e2-518220de23b5.png)